braintree/litmus_paper/README.md

 - `big_brother_service` (`Metric::BigBrotherService`): Used in conjunction with [Big Brother](https://github.com/braintree/big_brother), reports health based on the overall health of another load balanced service.
   * service

+- `haproxy_backends_health` (`Metric::HaproxyBackendsHealth`): Checks connectivity across a set of servers in a Haproxy cluster and computers a weight based on how many are UP.
+  * haproxy socket
+  * cluster
+  * timeout (defaults to 2s)

 ### HAProxy agent check configuration

 Litmus paper can also report health checks in HAProxy agent check format.
 The agent check functionality takes the health data from a service health check, and exposes it on a different port in the format HAProxy expects.